Table of Contents

 In previous decades, the jury may have been mixed on whether online degrees were considered as credible as their in-person counterparts.
 But with the advancement of global technology and the onset of digital transformation, online colleges have become more widely recognized as institutions of high-quality education.

-According to Northeastern University’s Online Education survey, 61% of HR leaders believe online college credentials are equally credible as those completed in-person.
+According to a landmark Northeastern University’s Online Education survey, 61% of HR leaders believe online college credentials are equally credible as those completed in person.
 This included both degrees and certificates.

-According to the U.S. News & World Report, the average cost of tuition for an online bachelor’s degree program is $40,491.
-For in-state students attending public online colleges, the average cost for a bachelor’s degree is $38,496.
-For out-of-state students, the cost is $54,183.
-And online bachelor’s degrees from private colleges cost an average of $60,593.
+According to the U.S. News & World Report, the cost of an online degree can vary considerably.
+For instance, for in-state students attending public online colleges, the average total cost for a bachelor’s degree was $40,536, based on prices for the 2024-25 school year.
+For an online bachelor’s degrees from private colleges, the cost averaged $63,185.

 This, of course, is simply the average.
 In some cases, online college can cost even more than in-person programs.
 And, in other cases, online colleges can actually pay students to attend (more on that below).